-This yummy Vanilla Sugar Scrub recipe is an easy, exfoliating DIY that you can make at home for pennies.
+This luxurious Vanilla Sugar Scrub recipe is an easy, exfoliating DIY you can make at home for pennies.
 A simple and all-natural beauty product that smells delicious!

 We love making Sugar Scrub Recipes and pampering ourselves or giving them as homemade gifts.
 They're a cinch to DIY and cost only a fraction of what you pay if you purchase one from a store or boutique.

-If you like this sugar scrub you may also like this essential oil Lavender Vanilla Sugar Scrub or this refreshing Lemon Sugar Scrub.
+If you like this sugar scrub, you will also like our essential oil Lavender Vanilla Sugar Scrub, or this refreshing Lemon Sugar Scrub.

 Materials Needed for a Homemade Sugar Scrub

-- glass jar - we like ones with a snap closure that keep your scrub airtight.
+- Glass jar - we like ones with a snap closure that keeps your scrub airtight.

 - Organic coconut oil (or other recommended oil)

 - vitamin E oil (for added softness and a natural preservative)

 - vanilla extract